ROLAVIGNSS/ROLAVIField/privacy-policy.md

 - **Device GNSS/location signals**: used to display position and quality in the app; not sent to our servers.
 - **Connection credentials** (e.g., Bluetooth pairing, optional TCP/NTRIP credentials): stored **locally on your device** and transmitted **only** to the endpoints you configure.

-You control exports (e.g., CSV, KML, GeoJSON).
+You control exports (e.g., CSV, KML, Shapefile, DXF and GPX).
 The app does not upload project data to ROLAVI.

 ---